abaft/HackSoc/proposal/02-MEETINGS.md

 ## Speakers
 As aluded to earlier, we as HackSoc would intend to invite various experts in their feilds to give guest lectures/seminars on their area of experties.
-This would require us to have sufficent resourses for speeker fees ect. and is likely to be our single biggest expence.
+This would require us to have sufficent resourses for speaker fees etc. and is likely to be our single biggest expence.
 We hope, however, the union and the School Of Computing would help fincace these talks as they would be enourmously benificial to the students studying these diciplines and the union.